 As we take a good look at the Parable of the Ten Virgins (Matthew 25:1–13), we must acknowledge up front that there has been much debate as to the meaning of these words of our Savior.
 At least one aspect of this parable can be known with absolute certainty.
 The bridegroom is Jesus Christ, and this parable describes His return.
-Both the Old Testament (Isaiah 54:4–6; 62:4-5; Hosea 2:19) and the New Testament (John 3:27–30; Matthew 9:15; Mark 2:19–20) represent the Messiah as a bridegroom.
-Both God’s people Israel and the Church are described in Scripture as the bride (Ephesians 5:25–32) for the Messiah.
+In the Old Testament (Isaiah 54:4–6; 62:4-5; Hosea 2:19), God pictures Himself as the “husband” of Israel, and in the New Testament (John 3:27–30; Matthew 9:15; Mark 2:19–20), Christ is pictured as the bridegroom of the Church.
+The Church is described in Scripture as the bride of Christ (Ephesians 5:25–32).

 The historical setting can also be known with a fair amount of certainty.
 In describing a first-century Jewish wedding, D.A.
 Carson in the Expositor’s Bible Commentary describes the setting this way: “Normally the bridegroom with some close friends left his home to go to the bride’s home, where there were various ceremonies, followed by a procession through the streets – after nightfall – to his home.
 The ten virgins may be bridesmaids who have been assisting the bride; and they expect to meet the groom as he comes from the bride’s house…Everyone in the procession was expected to carry his or her own torch.
 Those without a torch would be assumed to be party crashers or even brigands.
 The festivities, which might last several days, would formally get under way at the groom’s house.”
 The torch was either a lamp with a small oil tank and wick or a stick with a rag soaked in oil on the end of it which would require occasional re-soaking to maintain the flame.